 Walk along and get into Baghirath palace.
 Today it is a mish mesh of narrow lanes some of which lead to dead ends and some to other areas of old Delhi.
 This place is famous for decorative electrical items like lamp shades.
 You see a row of shops selling various electrical goods and items.
 Some of them would make you feel nostalgic about the past like gramophones and old tape recorders.

-Somewhere in this chaos, you would find a huge colonial style building which now serves as premises for a bank and has Lloyds Bank Limited written on its top.
+Somewhere in this chaos of Shahjahanabad, you would find a huge colonial style building which now serves as premises for a bank and has Lloyds Bank Limited written on its top.
 It is a heritage building, which once belonged to Begum Samru in early 19th century.
 The last Mughal, Bahadur Shah is said to have stayed in this building after he was captured for being involved in the mutiny of 1857.
 This was bought by Seth Bhagirath Mal in mid 20th century and hence the area got the name.
 The pillars in the front give a Greek appearance.
 The major portion of the palace is now used by the bank.
 And the rest has been distorted beyond recognition to accommodate shops all over and all around.

 Like I always say, you have to go to Old Delhi with a lot of imagination for you to be able to see how grand the things would have been.
 And how luxurious the lifestyle of the inhabitants of these palatial buildings may have been.
 Surprisingly, it is not very easy to locate this building.
 When you ask around, no one really knew it by Begum Samru’s name.